bdavis222/dot-scanner/README.md

 ### Installation

+To install this software and its dependencies:

+1. Download this project
-To install this software and its dependencies, download this project, navigate to the top-level directory of the downloaded project in a terminal window, and run the following command:
+2. Navigate to the top-level directory of the downloaded project in a terminal window
+3. Run the following command:

 ```
 python setup.py install